stat545ubc-2023/mda-zhmmubc20/Milestone2/README.md

 Mingming Zhang

 # Project Description
-The purpose of this repository is to organize the files and code required to perform a mini data analyse for STAT 545.
+The purpose of this folder is to organize the files and code required to perform a mini data analyse milestone 2 for STAT 545.
 I will be primarily evaluating the cancer_sample dataset to perform a data analysis project to improve R and Github skills.

 # Files Descrpition
 __README.md__ provides a brief description of the author, intent, and files in this repository.

-__.Rmd__ is an R markdown file that
+__MDA_M2_MmZh.Rmd__ is an R markdown file that all the tasks completed in milestone 2

-__.Rmd__ is an R markdown file that
+__MDA_M2_MmZh.md__ is file that knitted MDA_M2_MmZh file

-__output__ folder location for all files created during data analysis.
+__MDA_M2_MmZh_files__ is folder location for all files created during data analysis.

 # How to run the code:
 * Open RStudio